QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 #### Abstract classes

-A class is abstract is there are still abstract methods in it.
+A class is abstract if there are still abstract methods in it.

 ```cpp
 struct Parent {